top of page

 Overuse and Excessive Training

 Overuse is one of the main contributors to runner's knee.
 Many runners increase their mileage or intensity abruptly.
-For example, research shows that increasing run distance by more than 10% per week heightens the risk of injury.
-This strain can lead to wearing down of the cartilage and inflammation.
+Research shows that increasing run distance by more than 10% per week heightens the risk of injury.
+This strain can lead to wear on the cartilage and inflammation.

 To prevent overuse injuries, runners should adhere to a structured training plan.
 Gradually boosting mileage and incorporating rest days can help.